Excitement over fantasy sports is growing among sports fans. What options do investors have when looking at fantasy sports stocks?

 As mentioned, the number of publicly traded fantasy sports stocks is fairly limited.
 That said, there are private fantasy sports companies that investors can keep an eye on, such as:

-- Mobile Premier League: This fantasy sports company is India’s largest mobile gaming platform with over 60 million users.
+- Mobile Premier League: This fantasy sports company is India’s largest mobile gaming platform with over 80 million users.
 In India, fantasy sports players follow live sports in leagues such as the Indian Premier League, the English Premier League and the National Basketball Association.
-The company has also expanded into Indonesia.
+The company has also expanded into Indonesia, and recently gained a foothold in Europe through a partnership with Berlin, Germany-based GameDuell.

 - PlayOn: This UK-based daily fantasy sports provider offers cash prizes across a variety of sports, including soccer, Formula 1, American football, hockey, tennis, cricket, rugby, basketball and golf.